peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Uniform_Random_Numbers></a>
 ## Uniform Random Numbers

-This section describes how an underlying RNG can be used to generate independent uniformly-distributed random numbers.
-Here is an overview of the methods described in this document.

-* Random Integers: `RNDINT`, `RNDINTEXC`, `RNDINTRANGE`, `RNDINTEXCRANGE`.
+This section describes how an underlying RNG can be used to generate independent uniformly-distributed random integers.
+This section describes four methods: `RNDINT`, `RNDINTEXC`, `RNDINTRANGE`, `RNDINTEXCRANGE`.
+Of these, `RNDINT`, described next, can serve as the basis for the remaining methods.
-* Random Numbers in 0-1 Bounded Interval: `RNDU01`, `RNDU01ZeroExc`, `RNDU01OneExc`, `RNDU01ZeroOneExc`.
-* Random Numbers in Arbitrary Interval: `RNDRANGE`, `RNDRANGEMinExc`, `RNDRANGEMaxExc`, `RNDRANGEMinMaxExc`.

-One method, `RNDINT`, described next, can serve as the basis for the remaining methods.

 <a id=RNDINT_Random_Integers_in_0_N></a>
 ### `RNDINT`: Random Integers in [0, N]